 The band´s sound is shaped by a diverse set of backgrounds and influences; elements from Norwegian, British and Indian folk music blends seamlessly with free jazz-like outbursts of energy, and a sense of abstraction derived from the sounds of natural phenomena.
 The three distinct voices create an organic sound where the tonal and textural blend with the acoustic and electric; where genres and eras evaporate.

 Ulme is released on vinyl, CD and digital.
-Visit this soundcloud page to have a listen.

 To contact Miman directly, please write to mimantrio (at) gmail (dot) com.